 C# LINQ

-C# LINQ tutorial shows how to use Language Integrated Query (LINQ) in C#.
-C# tutorial is a comprehensive tutorial on C# language.
+In this article we show how to use Language Integrated Query (LINQ) in C#.

 Language-Integrated Query (LINQ) is the name for a set of technologies based on the integration of query capabilities directly into the C# language.
 LINQ provides a consistent query experience for objects (LINQ to Objects), relational databases (LINQ to SQL), and XML (LINQ to XML).